-DOTNET CORE 7 NEW FEATURES DETAILED HERE!
+DOTNET CORE 7 NEW FEATURES ARE DETAILED HERE!
 CHECK OUT THE LAST PREVIEW BEFORE NOV 10th RELEASE!

 7 New Features!